santiment/academy/src/docs/changelog/index.md

 - Charts | Small fixes for Chart Layouts (Remove Duplication Action)
 - Charts | CMD + SHIFT + CLICK - Add metric to the new chart
 - Charts | New metric - Defi total value locked in USD (ETH, for beta users)
-- Charts | Holders Distribution is available in Search for metrics
+- Charts | Supply Distribution is available in Search for metrics
 - Charts | Make more visible Insigths on the chart
 - Charts | Add more categories for Insights
 - Charts | Chart layout hot fix